The Potential of Copernicus Satellites for Disaster Response: Retrieving Building Damage from Sentinel-1 and Sentinel-2: Results

 \subsection{Performance per disaster event}

 \cref{tab:score_disaster} shows the metrics per event, for both test splits.
 There are substantial performance variations, highlighting both the capabilities and the limitations of medium-resolution satellite imagery for damage assessment.
-For wildfires and floods we consistently achieve high scores, which can be explained by the nature of the associated damage, where large contiguous areas are affected in a way that significantly alters their spectral signatures (burn scars, respectively water).

-At the other end of the scale, two disasters perform poorly in the xView2 split.
-The \emph{Mexico earthquake} exposes a fundamental limitation of the limited spatial resolution: Damages are sparse and only affect individual, small buildings dispersed across a densely built-up area, rendering them invisible at the Sentinel's 10$\,$m GSD (also for human interpreters).
-The \textit{Guatemala volcano} initially seems surprising, as lava flows are readily detectable in the Sentinel images.
-In fact, performance for the same disaster is much higher in the event-based split.
+In the in-domain xView2 split, we achieve relatively high scores on all disasters.
+The highest scores are reached for wildfires, floods, and tsunamis, which can be explained by the nature of the associated damage, where large contiguous areas are affected in a way that significantly alters their spectral signatures (burn scars, respectively water).
+A notable exception is the \emph{Mexico earthquake}, for which we cannot detect any damage.
+This disaster exposes a fundamental limitation of the lower spatial resolution: Damages are sparse and only affect individual, small buildings dispersed across a densely built-up area, rendering them invisible at the Sentinels' 10$\,$m GSD (also for human interpreters).
+See \cref{app:poor_performing_disasters} for more details on this disaster.

+As expected, performance is in general lower for the event-based split, since the training did not include data from the vicinity of the test regions.
+Only for the \textit{Guatemala volcano}, performance increases, which may at first seem surprising.
 It turns out that the discrepancy stems from the particular choice of test data in the xView2 split.
-The test set for this small event consists of only five patches, all of which happen to depict particularly challenging regions, with small buildings at the boundaries of lava streams and significant distribution shifts.
-See \cref{app:poor_performing_disasters} for more details on these two disasters.
+The test set for this small event consists of only five patches, all of which happen to depict challenging regions, with small buildings at the boundaries of lava streams and significant distribution shifts compared to the other patches from the same disaster.